zenakhane/psql-refresher-workshop/readme.md

 Fix all the failing tests.
 An refresh your sql knowledge in the process.

-You will need postgresql installed locally see the instructions below to do it
+> **Note** You will need postgresql installed locally see the instructions below to do it

 ## Installing postgresql